stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 ![_config.yml]({{ site.baseurl }}/images/2016-11-14-My-First-Post/create_queue.jpg){: .center-image }
 ![_config.yml]({{ site.baseurl }}/images/2016-11-14-My-First-Post/queue_details.jpg){: .center-image }

+TODO: Setup permissions for access to the queue.

 #### Step 2.
 Write a wrapper for SQS and use it to write to the queue

 Before we can write the wrapper for SQS we have to add a few NuGet packages.
 If you aren't familiar with NuGet you can check it out HERE.